 Can we chit chat about how the kids are doing and coordinate who’s taking care of the orthodontic appointment?

-At the end of the day, even though Society would like to put us on opposite sides, we are on the same team.
+At the end of the day, even though Society would like to put us on opposite sides AND somedays it feels like we are on opposite ends – we are on the same team.
 Team raising these kids up into kind and successful adults.

 Fellow stepmoms often reach out to me, and tell me that they want to start their own blog.
 They tell me that they have a high conflict-co-parenting relationship with their husband’s ex-wife, and want to share their story.